LongQT-sea/pve-live/README.md

 # Proxmox VE 9 Live Boot ISO Image

-* Full Proxmox VE 9 functionality.[^services]
-* Build a fully customizable Proxmox VE 9 live boot image.
+* Build a fully customizable Proxmox VE 9 live boot ISO image.[^services]
 * Supports persistence filesystems across reboots (if configured).
 * Use it to test Proxmox VE without installing it.
 * Or create a portable USB to run a live Proxmox VE system.
+* Dual boot with Windows in a single SSD.
 * Lightweight LXDE desktop environment preconfigured.

 ---

-## Download
+## Usage
-- Get the latest PVE-9 Live ISO here: [Release page](https://github.com/LongQT-sea/pve-live/releases)
+- Get the prebuild PVE-Live ISO here: [Release page](https://github.com/LongQT-sea/pve-live/releases)
 - Or build your own: [How to build](#how-to-build)

 > [!Important]